steveloughran/formality/styleguide/styleguide.md

 * Contain any assumptions about the ordering of previous tests -such as expecting a prior test to have set up the system.
 Tests may run in different orders, or purely standalone.
 * Rely on a specific log-level for generating output that is then analyzed.
 Some tests do this, and they are problematic.
 The preference is to move away from these and instrument the classes better.
 * Require specific timings of operations, including the execution performance or ordering of asynchronous operations.
+* Run up large bills against remote cloud storage infrastructures *by default*.
+The object store client test suites are automatically skipped for this reason.
+* Take long times to complete.
+There are some in the codebase which are slow; these do not begin with the word `Test` to stop them being run except when explicitly requested to do so.

 Tests MAY

 * Assume the test machine is well-configured.
 That is, the machine knows its own name, which either reached

 Tests SHOULD

-* use loopback addresses `localhost` rather than hostnames, because the hostname to IP mapping may loop through the external network, where a firewall may then block network access.
+* Use loopback addresses `localhost` rather than hostnames, because the hostname to IP mapping may loop through the external network, where a firewall may then block network access.
-* use port '0' for registering services, as other ports may be in use.
+* Use port '0' for registering services, as other ports may be in use.
 * Clean up after themselves.

 ### Assertions